Chilam-Yim/Chilam-Yim/README.md

 - 📫 How to reach me **bruceyim05@gmail.com**

-- 📄 Know about my experiences [https://download-resume-bruce-yim.vercel.app/](https://download-resume-bruce-yim.vercel.app/)
+- 📄 Download my resume here: [https://download-resume-bruce-yim.vercel.app/](https://download-resume-bruce-yim.vercel.app/)

 - ⚡ Fun fact **: Tell me you are in Canada without telling me you are in Canada.
 What did you order at Tims?
 A double-double**